Competitive caching with machine learned advice: Discussion and extensions

 What is left is to bound the following cost for the time since the last switch.
 Let $s$ denote the time of the last switch and, assume without loss of generality that it was done from $A$ to $B$.
 Let $s'$ denote the last time step.
 By the previous set of inequalities (changing the second equation to inequality) and the fact that the algorithm never switched back to $A$ after $s$, it holds that $f_{s'}(ALG)\leq 3c_{s'}(A)\leq 6\min(c_{s'}(A),c_{s'}(B))$.

 To bound the reconciliation cost, assume the switch at time $t$ is from $A$ to $B$.
 We charge the reconciliation of each element in $B \setminus A$ to the cache miss when the element was last evicted by $A$.
-Therefore the overall reconciliation cost is bounded by $r_t(ALG)\leq c_{t}(A) + c_{t}(B) \leq 3\min(c_{t} (A), c_{t} (B)$. \end{proof} While the above approach gives a black-box manner to transform consistent algorithms into consistent and competitive ones, it is far from efficient or practical.
-In the next section we show how to carefully modify a proposed consistent algorithm to make it more competitive.
+Therefore the overall reconciliation cost is bounded by $r_t(ALG)\leq c_{t}(A) + c_{t}(B) \leq 3\min(c_{t} (A), c_{t} (B)$. \end{proof} Observe that the above construction can extend beyond caching and applies to any setting where we can bound the cost that the algorithm needs to incur to reconcile the states of the robust and the worst-case competitive algorithm.
+In particular, this occurs in the more general $k$-server problem.